Revision Date: 26 September 2014

 - Forms and Tools/Online Processes

 Procedure 13-5 provides guidelines for the maintenance and management of UT Arlington's records management program.
-The records management program's procedures and forms support the management of UT Arlington records and information in accordance with policies in UTS115, Records and Information Management and Retention Policy and the UT Arlington Handbook of Operating Procedures, Chapter 5, ADM 5-402, Records Management and Retention.
+The records management program's procedures and forms support the management of UT Arlington records and information in accordance with policies in UTS115, Records and Information Management and Retention Policy and Records Management and Retention (HOP ADM 5-402).

-All UT Arlington departments who create, receive, process, store, reproduce, retrieve, and dispose of university records and information
+All UT Arlington departments which create, receive, process, store, reproduce, retrieve, and dispose of University records and information are required to abide by this procedure.

 Website Address for This Procedure